-It’s a savoury sauce, made of white onions, olive oil and tomatos and used with bread and to top pork meat or polenta.
+It’s a savory sauce, with white onions, olive oil and tomatoes.
+Restaurants serve it with bread and to top pork meat or polenta.
 It’s an historical Bologna dish and the original recipe is jealously kept in the local chamber of commerce, along with the tortellini and Tagliatelle ones.

 Polpette alla bolognese

 These are special meat balls, made with veal meat, Mortadella, Parmigiano, eggs, bread and milk.
-They can be cooked in tomato sauce (sometimes with potatoes and pees, everybody has his own recipe, which is, of course “the original”) or deep fried
+Bolognese restaurants cook them in tomato sauce, sometimes with potatoes and pees, or deep fried.
+Everyone has his own recipe, which is, of course “the original”.

-One of the most famous Bologna desserts, it’s a very old dish also served also in other Emilia Romagna towns and similar to Tiramisù.
-It is made with liquor (Rosolio or Marsala) soaked sponge cake, custard and cocoa powder.
+One of the most famous Bologna desserts, it’s a very old dish also served in other Emilia Romagna towns and similar to Tiramisu.
+Ingredients are liquor (Rosolio or Marsala), soaked sponge cake, custard and cocoa powder.
 It takes its name from an ancient Elizabethan recipe.

 Raviole and Pinza